 Made in Canada

-These beautiful and elegant earrings by Corrine Hunt are made of a special silver and pewter alloy and are presented on a sterling silver chain.
+These beautiful and elegant earrings by Corrine Hunt are made of a special silver and pewter alloy and are presented on sterling earwires.
+We also carry a matching pendant.

 $89.99